palantir/dialogue/README.md

 is recorded by the `dialogue.client.request.queued.time` timer.

-Configure it in code via `withQueueTimeout(Duration)` on the client factory, or per service via the `queue-timeout` field of `ServiceConfiguration` (the `queue-timeout` key in service-discovery config).
+Configure it in code via `withQueueTimeout(Duration)` on the client factory, or per service via the `queue-timeout` field of `ServiceConfiguration`.
 When both are set, the per-service `queue-timeout` wins; the code-supplied value is used only when the service-configuration field is absent.

 There is no default queue timeout.
 Setting one trades tolerance of bursts for faster failure: